Mellon Mays Undergraduate Fellowship

 Senior Year

-Fellows will continue their research – which is typically transformed into a senior thesis – and participate in the weekly dinner meetings.
+Fellows will continue their research – which is typically transformed into a senior thesis – and participate in the weekly lunch meetings.

 MMUF fellows are expected to maintain a semester-to-semester GPA of at least 3.3 and a cumulative GPA of at least 3.3 is required; fellows must also be in good academic and disciplinary standing.